 The combination of eggplant and lamb meat is one of my favorites.
-In the recipe here, the patties are fried in the last minute and the dish is assembles in before serving.
-However, the rest of the dish can be prepared in advance, so the process is not as daunting as it may seem at first glace.
+In the recipe here, the patties are fried at the last minute and the dish is assembled just before serving.
+However, all the components for the dish can be prepared in advance, so the process is not as daunting as it may seem at first glace.
 Once you have the sauce, the fried eggplants and the patties mixture ready, finishing the dish and assembling is quick and easy.

 The dish is ideal for serving as a part of a buffet dinner, as an appetizer, or as a main course.
 Whichever way you’ll choose to serve it, I’m sure you’ll enjoy this tasty combination of flavors.

 * Salting the eggplants overnight is important, as it helps the eggplant to hardly absorb oil while frying.
 For best results, don’t skip this step.

 * To ensure quality and best flavor, I recommend chopping or grinding the meat at home.

 * Beef can be used instead of the lamb.